Southern Railway sends milk, medicines to Assam Rifles

-Southern Railway has sent milk and medicines on a special parcel train to Nagaland on Thursday to meet the demand of Assam Rifles in view of the COVID-19 lockdown.
-The train from the Salem division left from that city, carrying 1.15 lakh liters of milk (in tetra packs) and eight tonnes of medicines to Dimapur, Nagaland.
+Chennai, Apr 30 (PTI): Southern Railway sent milk and medicines on a special parcel train to Nagaland on Thursday to meet the demand of Assam Rifles in view of the COVID-19 lockdown.
+The train from the Salem division left from that city, carrying 1.15 lakh litres of milk (in tetra packs) and eight tonnes of medicines to Dimapur, Nagaland.

 - READ MORE ON: